hopexadi/EShop/README.md

 Technologies Used:

-HTML5: For structuring the content and layout of the web pages.<b>
+HTML5: For structuring the content and layout of the web pages.<br>
-CSS3: For styling and customizing the appearance of the website, including fonts, colors, and layouts.<b>
+CSS3: For styling and customizing the appearance of the website, including fonts, colors, and layouts.<br>
 GitHub: Utilized for version control and collaborative development, allowing multiple contributors to work on the project simultaneously.